DOI-BOR/et-demands/docs/huc_example.rst

 `USGS Watershed Boundary Dataset <http://nhd.usgs.gov/wbd.html>`_ (WBD) geodatabase.
 Each individual ETZone within the .shp must be assigned a unique 'CELL_ID'.
 The unique identfier is used throughout the model for identification and output file naming purposes.
-In addition to 'CELL_ID', the Cell Shapefile must also contain a STATION_ID field to pair each ETZone with its specific weather dataset (see Weather Stations section below).
+In addition to 'CELL_ID', the Cell Shapefile must also contain a 'STATION_ID' field to pair each ETZone with its specific weather dataset (see Weather Stations section below).

 Weather Stations
 ----------------
 The example stations are single 4km cells selected from the `University of Idaho Gridded Surface Meteorological Data
 <http://metdata.northwestknowledge.net/>.
 Each ETZone was assigned a specific historical weather dataset in the
-STATION_ID field of the Cell Shapefile.
+'STATION_ID' field of the Cell Shapefile.
 Note that it is possible to assign the same historical weather dataset to multiple ETZones.
 The historical weather data file naming format is specific using the 'name_format' variable in the model .INI file (huc_example.INI).

 For this example each weather station data file follows the format:
 'gridmet_historical_XXXXXX.csv' where XXXXXX represents a 6-digit wx station identifier.
 In the REFET section of the model .INI file, name_format = gridmet_historical_%s.csv.
-A similar ID/Filenaming structure should be used to link each STATION_ID with its corresponding timeseries file.
+A similar ID/Filenaming structure should be used to link each 'STATION_ID' with its corresponding timeseries file.

 Crop Shapefile
 --------------